R3Conclave/conclave-core-sdk/docs/docs/api-changes.md

 The HTTP header ```API-VERSION``` has been added to the beta API for backwards compatibility reasons.
 The HTTP header ```API-VERSION``` must be set to 1 in order to use the new request formats.

+### KDS Configuration
+The KDS configuration which is specified in the enclave's Gradle file has been updated.
+The property `keySpec` has been replaced by `persistenceKeySpec` and it is now deprecated.

 ## 1.1 to 1.2

 ### Improvements to mail and persistence